ByteSizedDev/The_Irish_Cookie_Store/README.md

 * An about us page telling the using some more information about the company.

-* The website has login and logout functionality after regeristering as a user.
+* The website has login and logout functionality after registering as a user.

 * There is a profile page for the user the view there orders and shopping history.